christelleq/portfolio/README.md

 #### Learnings:
 1. npm run build before deploying!
 2. I remembered about <span> HTML elements!
 Nifty, more semantically accurate tags.
 (Right?)

+### 15/10/22

+#### Learnings:
+1. Atomic design would make my web design more consistent.
+Thank you [andela.com](https://andela.com/insights/structuring-your-react-application-atomic-design-principles/).
+Thank you PwC job ad for catalysing me to take a closer look into atomic design.
+Atomic design makes so much sense.
+I realise my website could look more consistent if the headings in each page (education, projects, about) had the same size, padding, etc. That's just one example.
+This would also be super DRY.
+100% want to change my website to be totally atomic.